 Casing is the trim nailed to the jamb and the wall.
-It's there to hide the gap between the jamb and the part of the door frame that's behind the wall.
+It's there to hide the gap between the jamb and the part of the door frame that's behind the drywall.

-An astragal is a thin length of wood that runs vertically in the middle of the door opening from the sill to the head to separate the door panels when two are hanging in the same frame.
+An astragal is a vertical piece of wood that runs vertically in the middle of the door opening from the sill to the head to separate the door panels when two are hanging in the same frame.

 The Parts of a Door You Can't See

 The structural parts of the door frame are constructed as part of the wall and are hidden by the wall covering.
 They include the following:

 King studs extend from floor to ceiling on either side of the opening.
 Their spacing determines the width of the rough opening.